couchbaselabs/couchbase-shell/README.md

  - `clusters create` - Creates a new cluster against the active Capella organization
  - `clusters drop` - Deletes a cluster from the active Capella organization
  - `clusters get` - Gets a cluster from the active Capella organization
- - `aclusters health` - Performs health checks on the target cluster(s)
+ - `clusters health` - Performs health checks on the target cluster(s)
  - `clusters managed` - Lists all clusters currently managed by couchbase shell
  - `clusters register` - Registers a cluster for use with the shell
  - `clusters unregister` - Registers a cluster for use with the shell